truongsut21/PTUD_N10/readme.txt

-Thank you for using our template! lon huy
+Thank you for using our template! lon hello

 For more awesome templates please visit https://colorlib.com/wp/templates/